Songwriter made "concerted plan" to "target" Ed Sheeran, High Court hears

 In response, the singer told the court: “We thought it was a bit too close to ‘No Diggity’.
 I said that… we should change it.”

-McDaid later said in written evidence that the idea of plagiarism was “abhorrent” to him, but acknowledged there was “nothing original” about the melody in question.
+McDaid later said in written evidence that the idea of plagiarism was “abhorrent” to him, but acknowledged there was “nothing original” about the melody.
 “It is a very common melodic structure, in my experience,” he wrote.

 Sam Chokri has since said that he felt “belittled” by Ed Sheeran’s lawyers.
 “I feel like I’ve been robbed by someone I respect, or respected,” he told the court.